tomogwen/LitGPT/README.md

 ### 👀 Logging

-We provide config files for [Tensorboard](https://www.tensorflow.org/tensorboard) and [Wandb](https://wandb.ai/) monitoring.
+We provide config files for [Tensorboard](https://www.tensorflow.org/tensorboard) and [Weights & Biases](https://wandb.ai/) monitoring.
 Training with the default config (as above) uses Tensorboard.
 You can monitor training by running:

 ```
 tensorboard --log-dir=checkpoints/
 ```

-Using the `default_wandb.yaml` or `ddp.yaml` config files will log to Wandb.
-This requires logging into your Wandb account with `wandb login`.
+To log with Weights & Biases use the `default_wandb.yaml` or `ddp.yaml` config files.
+You will need to authenticate for the first time using `wandb login`.

 ### 🚀 HPC